FAQ: What to Pack for a Cruise

 Click on a topic headline to view detailed information relating to your selection.

 You should dress for a cruise with Princess the same way you would for any stylish land-based resort.

-Casual sportswear, including shorts, lightweight pants and jogging suits, is the order of the day both at sea and ashore in hotter climates.
+Casual sportswear, including shorts, lightweight pants, sundresses, will keep you feeling fresh and looking your best while at sea and ashore in hotter climates.